Already have an account?

-Straight after the interview there are two main things you need to find out; the time in which it will take for you to receive an answer, and who you should follow up with.
-Having the contact information of this person is very important, and will most likely be their email address.
+Right after the interview, there are two main things you need to promptly find out; the time in which it will take for you to receive an answer, and who you should follow up with.
+Having the contact information of the person responsible for the interview process is very important, and will most likely be their email address.

-The best thing to do straight after this is to take time to evaluate, re-think what you mentioned, what seemed interesting to the interviewer etc. Maybe you mentioned a personal blog which they took an interest in, so you could keep this in mind to mention in the follow up email.
+The best thing to do straight after this is to take time to evaluate, and re-think what you mentioned, what seemed interesting to the interviewer, etc. Maybe you have mentioned a personal blog that they took an interest in, so you could keep this in mind to mention in the follow-up email.

-Sending this email is also a great opportunity to ask any questions that you forgot to ask during the actual interview, as it can be very difficult to remember everything you wanted to ask, especially when you’re nervous!
+Sending this email is also a great opportunity to ask any questions that you forgot to ask during the actual interview.
+It can be very difficult to remember everything you want to ask, especially when you’re nervous!

-Another plus point is that it will help to keep your name fresh in the mind of the interviewer, as even if you did well they will probably be interviewing more people, so it can be easy to forget.
+Another plus is that it will help to keep your name fresh in the mind of the recruiter, as even if you did well, they will probably be interviewing more people, so it can be easy to forget.

-It is also a great way to show that you’re truly interested in the job, companies will only want to employ someone who’s genuinely enthusiastic about the job and really wants to work there.
+It is also a great way to show that you’re truly interested in the role!
+Companies will only want to employ someone who’s genuinely enthusiastic about the job and really wants to work there.

 However, there are some points to remember: